XDM-ZSBW/ici/README.md

 - **User-driven reset**: Protection flags clear immediately when user starts typing
 - **Console logging**: Restoration process is logged for debugging

+## Collaborative Memory & Client Management

+This app supports collaborative memory and client management for shared environments.
+It features:
+- **Join via QR code**: `/join` page generates a QR code for easy device onboarding.
+- **Client info page**: `/client/<private-id>` page for entering and updating email, with explicit save logic.
+- **In-memory client table**: Tracks all client sessions, emails, IDs, timestamps, and history.
+- **Live-updating tables**: `/join` and `/recovery` pages show real-time client tables using Server-Sent Events (SSE).
+- **Recovery & admin tools**: `/recovery` page for reporting lost memory, viewing, and deleting client records (individually or all at once).
+- **Robust offline/merge logic**: All memory is restored after server restarts using localStorage backup and auto-repopulation.

+### Client Table Fields
+- `email`: Client's email address (set on explicit save only, must be valid)
+- `client_id`: Unique client identifier
+- `timestamp`: Last update time
+- `env_id`: Environment ID
+- `env_id_elements`: Details used to generate env_id
+- `private_id`: Private identifier for the client
+- `private_id_elements`: Details used to generate private_id
+- `previous_email`, `previous_client_id`: History of previous values

+### QR Code Join Flow
+- Visit `/join` to generate a QR code for the `/client/<private-id>` page.
+- Scan the QR code to open the client info page on another device.
+- Enter a valid email and save to create/update a client record.

+### Live-updating Client Table (SSE)
+- `/client-table-events` provides real-time updates to the client table using SSE (no polling).
+- Both `/join` and `/recovery` pages display the table and update instantly on changes.

+### Recovery & Admin Features
+- `/recovery` page allows users to file a lost memory report and view all current clients for the environment.
+- Each row has a delete button; a "Delete All" button removes all client records (no confirmation required).
+- All deletions and updates are reflected live via SSE.

+### Memory Restoration
+- If the server restarts and loses in-memory data, clients automatically restore their memory from localStorage backup.
+- Restoration is triggered on both `/join` and `/client/<id>` pages.

 ## Endpoints

 ## API Endpoints